sunilabrahamindia/sunilabraham/publications/intermediary-liability-law-needs-updating.md

 ## Full Text

 <div class="highlighted-text" id="fulltext">
-  <p>The time has come for India to exert its foreign policy muscle.
-There is a less charitable name for intermediary liability regimes like Section 79 of the IT Act — private censorship regimes.</p>
+  <p><em>The time has come for India to exert its foreign policy muscle.</em></p>

-  <p>Intermediaries get immunity from liability emerging from user-generated and third-party content because they have no “actual knowledge” until it is brought to their notice using “take down” requests or orders.</p>
+  <p>There is a less charitable name for intermediary liability regimes like Section 79 of the IT Act — private censorship regimes.
+Intermediaries get immunity from liability emerging from user-generated and third-party content because they have no “actual knowledge” until it is brought to their notice using “take down” requests or orders.
+Since some of the harm caused is immediate, irreparable and irreversible, it is the preferred alternative to approaching courts for each case.</p>

-  <p>Since some of the harm caused is immediate, irreparable and irreversible, it is the preferred alternative to approaching courts for each case.
-When intermediary liability regimes were first enacted, most intermediaries were acting as common carriers — that is, they did not curate the experience of users in a substantial fashion.
+  <p>When intermediary liability regimes were first enacted, most intermediaries were acting as common carriers — that is, they did not curate the experience of users in a substantial fashion.
 While some intermediaries like Wikipedia continue this common carrier tradition, others driven by advertising revenue no longer treat all parties and all pieces of content neutrally.
 Facebook, Google and Twitter do everything they can to raise advertising revenues.
 They make you depressed.
 And if they like you, they get you to go out and vote.
 There is an urgent need to update intermediary liability law.</p>

   <p>In response to being summoned by multiple governments, Facebook has announced the establishment of an independent oversight board — a global free speech court for the world’s biggest online country.
 The time has come for India to exert its foreign policy muscle.
 The amendments to our intermediary liability regime can have global repercussions, and shape the structure and functioning of this and other global courts.</p>